 I have also continued to serve occasionally as an international election observer, as part of the NORDEM roster, which I first did as early as 1997.

 I can’t say precisely how long I’ve wanted to try and write fiction, or when I started working on my first novel.
 But at one point I created a text file on my laptop which I called ‘Phrases’, which I kept renaming as I added content, until I stopped worrying about being pretentious and called it ‘The manuscript’.
 Eventually, the manuscript got a name, I finished writing it, shared it with others, and revised, revised.
 And in 2018, I was so fortunate that Forlaget Press, a Norwegian publisher with a very nice catalogue of titles, accepted it for publication.
-Entitled Risiko (Risk), the book is forthcoming in February 2020.
+Entitled Risiko (Risk), the book was published in February 2020.

 Partly in parallel, I wrote my first non-fiction book in Norwegian.
 Over sperregrensen (Over the Threshold) is my attempt to target a general audience with an introduction to the world’s electoral systems.
 Books on this topic often get too technical to be of interest to non-specialists, and so this is my attempt to convey all the ‘wow, cool!’ things about elections, with the dull stuff left out.
 Over sperregrensen was published by Norwegian University Press in May 2019.